-ADOH receives funding from DES LIHEAP and one (1) of the state utilities to assist with the travel budget and funds for monitoring the ten-(10) weatherization Sub-grantees.
+ADOH currently receives funding from DES LIHEAP and two (2) of the state utilities to assist with the travel budget and funds for monitoring the ten-(10) weatherization Sub-grantees.
 Additional funding may be available from other utility partners in the future, for administrative and technological implementations to ensure the AZ WAP remains sustainable.
-The budget and Plan propose the addition of two additional Technical and one additional Financial Program Monitor(s), as needed based on production and ramp up occur.
+ADOH estimates approximately 80% of the Grantee DOE T&TA/Admin fund totals above will be utilized for monitoring purposes as detailed, which will include 100% Desk Monitoring, as well as Annual Programmatic and Technical monitoring.
+The estimated 20% balance will be utilized for other training and technical assistance, and typical day-to-day tasks as needed.